About Us : The Roastery

 We are very proud of our roasting machines.
-They are the heart and soul of our roastery and influence the taste of our coffee, us as people, and even our branding.
+They are the heart and soul of our roastery and influence the taste of our coffee and even our branding.
 We are proud to use vintage, cast-iron, German-built machines and we adopt an industrious DIY attitude to keeping these machines running.

 Equal parts beautiful and terrifying; our pride and joy, the Barth Menado.
 Originally sold to a roastery in Sweden and having spent most of its life in Finland we finally acquired the machine in 2016.
 It is a beautifully designed and built machine but was in need of some serious TLC.
 We embarked on a full nut-and-bolt refurb in January 2016 which took six months to complete.
 We’ve kept it as original as possible, original burners, original motors (where possible), and no modern gubbins.
 The only tech we rely on are a couple of modern thermocouples which measure the bean and air temperature which are logged on a computer for consistency.